ranieb/ranieb/README.md

-Raniebs github.
 I was told I needed this.